kiddjsh/github.io/README.md

 - Adding a Web Design Brief
 - Adding a Web Design Case Study
 # My Contact Form
 Currently in PROTOTYPE.
 Uses an email validation to ensure the symbol @ is used.
 Uses the PHP mail() function to send emails.
 With the PHP mail() function, emails are sent directly to my web server, to an email account that was created within cPanel, hosted on my server, that uses a local mail exchanger.

+# Git AutoDeployment
+Currently in TEST.
+My Git™ Version Control Push Deployment feature allows for use to easily host Git repositories in cPanel.
+Git allows for the maintaining of any set of files (for example, a website’s files and assets, a software development project, or simple text files), and the YAML file determines how and where the changed files deploy.

 # Known Issues
  - !NEW!
 There is a new issue with the portfolio column content now displaying as an overlay, over the black background, in the hamMenu
- - !NEW!
-There is a new issue with the text display of some content, buttons and images now displaying off center, or to far to the left
+ - There is a known issue with the positioning of the File Icons located in the portfolio.xyz section
-     - Header Text Font, Portfolio File Icons, Resume & CV Buttons, Send Message Button, Footer Git and LinkedIn Images, & Footer Text
- - !NEW!
-Researching Error @ Line 35 of index.html Form elements must have labels: Form element does not have an explicit <label> Element has no title attribute Element has no placeholder attribute
  - There are known site functionality issues while using the Firefox Web Browser
  - There is a known issue with major site functionality when directing to only https://kiddjsh.xyz
  - There is a known issue with the hamburger menu__menu box closeNav() where it doesn't close properly during onClick()